AntonioND/ucity/docs/map-edition.rst

           at the current cursor coordinates.
 It doesn't play SFX.

         - ``MapDrawBuilding`` : Builds a building at the cursor coordinates.
-It checks that the player has enough money to do it, and substracts that amount of money from the city funds.
+It checks that the player has enough money to do it, and subtracts that amount of money from the city funds.
 It also checks if the terrain allows a building to be built or not.
 It plays SFX.